aspect-build/workflows-images/README.md

 ### minimal

-These include the minimal Workflows deps of `fuse`, `rsync`, `rsyslog` and `mdadm`.
-Some distros base images have some of these deps already installed so not all are explicitly installed in every packer file.
+These include the minimal dependencies required by Workflows.
+Not all dependencies are listed in all Packer files, as some distributions base images have these dependencies already installed.

 ### docker

-This adds docker on top of the minimal Workflows deps.
+This adds docker on top of the minimal Workflows dependencies.

 ## AWS AMIs